 Diamond Clear Concrete Sealer

-Diamond clear concrete sealer is a transparent sealer coat that dries to touch in 1 hour and for recoat in 4 hours.
-Diamond clear manufacturers advise waiting 10-12 hours before the concrete sealer is exposed to wheel traffic which means that the sealer cures in less than 24 hours.
+Diamond clear concrete sealer is a transparent sealer coat that takes 1 hour to dry for touch and 4 hours to dry between coats.
+Its manufacturers advise waiting 10-12 hours before the finish is exposed to wheel traffic which means that it cures in less than 24 hours.

 Driveaway Concrete Sealer